DeepaliScripts/CoinGecko-API-Testing-Report/README.md

 **CoinGecko API Testing Report**

-This repository contains a comprehensive report on the testing of the CoinGecko API conducted as part of the hiring process for a QA engineer position at Klink Finance.
+This repository contains a comprehensive report on the testing of the CoinGecko API

 **Report Contents**
 1. Introduction: Overview of the testing objectives and methodology.
-2. Functional Testing: Summary of functional testing methods and results.
+2. Functional analysis: Summary of functional testing methods and results.
 3. Performance Analysis: Evaluation of the API's performance under various load conditions.
-4. Security Testing: Assessment of the API's security posture and vulnerabilities.
+4. Security analysis: Assessment of the API's security posture and vulnerabilities.
 5. Conclusion and Recommendations: Summary of findings and suggested improvements.

 **How to Use**